LucasAsafe/LucasAsafe/README.md

 <br />
 <br>

 <i>As a sad fact, it is not possible to display all of my repositories, as almost all are private.
-And because of that, the data below is not correct. :< </i>
+And because of that, the top language data below isnt correct. :< </i>

 <br />